mambelli/git-novice/instructors/instructor-notes.md

 - If you don't have two projectors, have two instructors at the front of the room.
-Each instructor does their piece of the collaboration demonstration on their own computer and then passes the projector cord back and forth with the other instructor when it's time for them to do the other part of the collaborative workflow.
+Each instructor does their piece of the collaboration demonstration on their own computer and then passes the projector cord (or screen share) back and forth with the other instructor when it's time for them to do the other part of the collaborative workflow.
 It takes less than 10 seconds for each switchover, so it doesn't interrupt the flow of the lesson.